mandy8055/data-structures/README.md

 - [LinkedList](./docs/linked-list.md): Singly linked list implementation
 - [DoublyLinkedList](./docs/doubly-linked-list.md): Doubly linked list with bidirectional traversal
 - [Deque](./docs/deque.md): For efficient support of insertion and removal of elements from both ends.
+- [Queue](./docs/queue.md): A First-In-First-Out (FIFO) queue implementation that efficiently supports insertion at the back and removal from the front.
 - [Trie](./docs/trie.md): For efficient storage and retrieval of strings while supporting associated values.
 - [Binary Heap](./docs/binary-heap.md): Binary heap implementation that provides both Min Heap and Max Heap variants with efficient operations.
 - [PriorityQueue](./docs/priority-queue.md): Implementation backed by a binary heap, where elements are dequeued based on their priority.